Crypto Trading Bot Safety: API Keys, Permissions, and Risk Controls (2026 Guide)

 Can this platform lose my money because of custody, permissions, or missing risk controls?

-Never give withdrawal permissions to a trading bot.
-If a platform asks for it, walk away.
+Do not grant withdrawal permissions to a trading bot.
+If a platform requests it, review the custody and security model carefully.

 Custody model: where is your money?